-We’re in the middle of summer where things typically slow down a bit with warmer days, kids out of school, and daylight until past 9pm, I think it’s a perfect time to talk about mindfulness and self-care.
+We’re in the middle of summer where things typically slow down a bit with warmer days, kids are out of school, and daylight lasts until past 9 p.m.
+I think it’s a perfect time to talk about mindfulness and self-care.

 That’s why I’m excited to introduce this week’s guest, Chonteau.
-As a modern day medicine woman, Chonteau supports women by helping them unlock their greatest potential by helping them discover who they actually are.
+As a modern-day medicine woman, Chonteau supports women by helping them unlock their greatest potential and discovering who they really are.
 She does this through life coaching, herbalism, sacred plant medicine, intuitive insight, and more.
-Her goal is to help women find their best self so they can lead their lives to the fullest.
+Her goal is to help women find their best self so they can live their lives to the fullest.

 1. Being mindful helps you work through stressful moments

 “Mindfulness is about being aware and about being in connection with myself and my surroundings and knowing what is going on around me,” Chonteau told me.